quotient-im/libQuotient/README.md

 libQuotient, assuming the library development files are installed.
 There's no documented procedure to use a preinstalled library with qmake; consider introducing a submodule in your source tree and build it along with the rest of the application for now.
-Note also that qmake is considered for phase-out in Qt 6 so you should probably think of moving over to CMake eventually.
+Note also that qmake is no more supported in libQuotient 0.7 so you should really think of moving over to CMake.

 Building with dynamic linkage is only tested on Linux at the moment and is a recommended way of linking your application with libQuotient on this platform.